llamaxyz/llama/documentation/PolicyManagement.md

 ## Managing Policies

-Narrowing in on the Llama policy NFT itself, there are two actions we can take to manage the policy supply: minting and burning policies.
+Users can perform two actions to manage the policy supply: minting and burning policies.
-Since policies are non-transferable, there is no way someone can hold a policy unless one has been explicitly granted to them at deployment or through governance.
+Since policies cannot be transferred, users can only hold a policy if it has been explicitly granted to them during deployment or through governance.
-Conversely, there is no way for someone to burn their own policy, they may only be revoked through governance.
+Similarly, policyholders cannot burn their own policy; policies can only be revoked through governance.

 ### Granting Policies